-Creating your craft booth can get pricy if you're not careful - tables, grid walls, lighting, risers, table coverings - it all adds up pretty quickly.
-So you want to avoid as much trial and error as possible and get your booth right the first time to avoid wasting money on a design that doesn't work.
+Creating your craft booth can be costly if you're not careful - tables, grid walls, lighting, risers, table coverings - it all adds up pretty quickly.
+You want to avoid as much trial and error as possible and get your booth right the first time to avoid wasting money on a design that doesn't work.

 That just means you need to do some good research and planning before you start buying pieces for your display.
-The tips below can help you do that!
+The tips and photos below can help you do that!

 Not convinced the way you display your items can really make or break your sales at a show?
 Read this article to understand the real benefits of investing the time and money to create a great booth that shows your work in the best possible light.

 If you need a tent for your display booth, there are a few brands that are quite popular at shows.
 In the U.S., you'll find a lot of craft artists use EZ Up Tents, and in Canada, you'll see a lot of Caravan Canopies at craft shows.
 Quik Shade is another popular and affordable option; just be sure to buy a model that is white with straight (not splayed) legs if you decide to go with Quik Shade.